aduffy70/Protocols/RAD-seq_protocol.md

 title: RAD-seq library prep
 categories: protocol
 ---
-By Nicolas Devos, modified for Sphagnum from Parchman, Gompert, Buerkle (U.of Wyoming), ver.
-2.3 Aug 2011
+Based on Nicolas Devos' modified version of Parchman, Gompert, Buerkle (ver.
+2.3 Aug 2011) with additional modification by Blanka Shaw.

 # Process

-1. DNA extraction
+1. DNA extraction and quantification
 1. Digestion (EcoRI, MseI)
 1. Ligation (EcoRI adaptors with barcodes, MseI adaptors)
-1. PCR on ligated fragments
+1. PCR on ligated fragments and quantify PCR products
-1. Qbit and pooling of the libraries of equal concentrations of DNA
+1. Pooling equal concentrations of each sample DNA
-1. Bioanalyzer (sequencing facility)
-1. Fragment size selection using AMP beads
+1. Fragment size selection of pooled library using AMP beads

-We don’t standardize DNA concentrations until after the PCR step – mistake, do it before digestion!
+1. Quantify size-selected library and submit for sequencing

+## DNA extraction and quantification

+Extract DNA and quantify with Qubit.
+Concentrations should be at least 20ng/uL (though lower concentrations can be attempted)

 ## Digestion

-50 ul reaction.
+25 ul reaction.
 Prepare all on ice.
-Master mix in tall tube that fits 150 reactions, pipette individually into the plate wells.
-Prepare master mix of 150% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips.
+Master mix in tall tube that fits 120 reactions, pipette individually into the plate wells.
+Prepare master mix of 120% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips.

 In each reaction:
-  * 10 ul DNA (20-50 ng/ul)
+  * DNA + water to equal 200ng in 10uL (20ng/uL)
-  * 1 ul EcoRI
+  * 0.5 ul EcoRI
-  * 2 ul MseI
+  * 1 ul MseI
-  * 5 ul cuttsmart buffer (comes with enzymes)
+  * 2.55 ul cuttsmart buffer (comes with enzymes)
-  * 32 ul dH2O
+  * 11 ul dH2O

 Seal the plate, vibrate plate over vortex machine, centrifuge, and incubate in PCR machine for 3 hrs at 37C, then 10min at 65C for permanent inactivation of the enzymes.

 ## Ligation of adaptors

-Prepare the adaptors:
+### Prepare the adaptors:

 Mix 1 ul of each oligo (barcoded EcoRI primers, stored in plates; melt the plates in cold water, otherwise they melt for 2 hrs on air) in a pair into 98 ul of dH2O on a plate (you cannot pipette less than 1 ul.
 You won’t need the whole 100 ul volume.
 It results in 1 uM dilutions of the adaptor.
 These dilutions are probably stable and can be frozen for later use